junkie2100/android_device_zte_warplte/README.md

-**Work in progress for the LG Spirit 4G.
+**Work in progress for the ZTE Warp 4G.

-**Thanks to:

-	985 PatKicK for his repo(s) in which this is forked from.

-    hroark13 for posting his device tree.

-	BobZhome for his time & work on this project.

-	Dm47021 for his assistance.

-	ikarosdev for his assistance.

-	aboatright3605 for debugging and issue tracking.

 HOW-TO BUILD: